-We are delighted to announce the schedule for fall 2021, designed to deepen and contextualize our understanding of the Renaissance.
+We are delighted to announce the schedule for Spring 2022, designed to deepen and contextualize our understanding of the Renaissance.
 We hope you will be able to join us for lively discussion of issues that invigorate our various fields.
 As is our custom, the seminar meetings are entirely devoted to discussion of previously circulated papers.
 Please email in advance for the papers if you are not already on our campus distribution list and would like to attend (contact information below).

 4:30 p.m., Boger 110

 (Associate Professor of Latin American Literature, The University of Chicago)

 “Race, Writing, and Unruly Examples in Colonial Andean Hagiography:

 The Vidas of Estefanía de San José and Miguel de Santo Domingo”